blitz-js/drafts/003_blitz_file_structure.md

 #### `routes`

 Same semantics as the Next.js `pages` folder, just with a better name.
-All files and directories in here are mapped to the url corrosponding to their file paths.
+All files in here are mapped to the url corrosponding to their file paths.

-Files in `routes/api` should expose an HTTP handler function.
+Files in `routes/api` are exposed as API endpoints.

 #### `public`

 All files in here are served statically from your app's root URL

-#### `tests`

-Contains integration and end-to-end tests

 #### `utils`